Talking Turkey with Butterball

 With the high costs associated with trucking in raw ingredients, a facility with rail access was a high priority.
 Thirty-five miles down the road from Goldsboro headquarters, the folks in the Goldsboro feed division were familiar with the site and its valuable location on the Carolina Southern Railway Company (CSX) rail line.

-Though there were challenges along the way, the renovation was completed ahead of schedule, a feat Falls attributes to a “fantastic relationship” with WL Port-Land Systems, Inc.
+Thought there were challenges along the way, the renovation was completed ahead of schedule, a feat Falls attributes to a “fantastic relationship” with WL Port-Land.

 “In the end, our operational ability outpaced our ability to have staff in place,” Mercer jokes.
 “We were ready to go, but we didn’t have anybody to work it.
 Our advice to companies trying to make a tight deadline: Don’t forget to get your staff hired so you have enough time to get everyone properly trained before it is go-time.”